gvwilson/thirdbit/_posts/2020/04/2020-04-06-teaching-code-review.md

     print('number', n)
 ```

-I haven't (yet) had learned do code reviews with checklists on GitHub,
+I haven't (yet) had learners do code reviews with checklists on GitHub,
 but it seems like a natural next step.